 It’s hard to imagine, but when large copper cents were first struck, the U.S. had been minting coins for only 24 years.
 Now over a century and a half later, these half-dollar-size coins are revered by collectors.

 When production of large cents resumed in 1816, after a one-year hiatus, the Coronet design was born.
 The obverse features the head of Liberty wearing a coronet, and 13 stars representing the original colonies.
 The reverse has a wreath surrounding the words one cent.
-With only a limited supply available in Fine condition (date our choice), you won’t want to wait to get yours.

 - Mint Mark: Philadelphia